audioxide/data/data/posts/20200601-funnyfarm-vii.md

 <center>*</center>

 Their pied piper led them through a maze of alleys, down a stairway, over a dozing mongrel, through a door, across a damp, dirty utility room, and past a reinforced metal door.
-Behind the door was a wide, spacious room resplendent with illicit goods.
+Behind the door was a wide, spacious illicit goods showroom.

 The walls of this room were lined with ornately carved oak shelves which were affixed with rolling ladders and lined with hundreds of glass jars containing various powders and ‘herbs’ and pills.
 An unseen sound system played BBC Radio 4 and the air smelled faintly of cinnamon – or, to be exact, something rather more potent that itself smelled faintly of cinnamon.
 A marble fountain bubbled tranquilly beside the counter.